-The Board of Trustees recently welcomed Professor Terence Lewis MBE to its number.
+In 2021, the Board of Trustees recently welcomed Professor Terence Lewis MBE to its number.
 Terence was a prominent cardiac surgeon who inaugurated and directed the prestigious Cardiac Surgery Unit at Derriford.
 Patients and family attending Derriford will note that the cardiac wing at Derriford bears his name in recognition of the great contribution he made to cardiac surgery here in the SW.
 Prior to this he was a consultant at Barts and The London Hospital during which time he operated on many patients from Plymouth and the South West.
 He was a great proponent of the new medical school in Plymouth and we are honoured to have him join us.
 To read more of his background and work for Plymouth Marine Laboratory click here.

 Our first ‘conversation’ was with Peter Vosper, a well-known business leader and philanthropist in the City of Plymouth and South West Region.